 - Occasional explanations or remarks on the psalm or music

 - Other resources and useful links

 The purpose is limited to providing advance information on the psalm of the day and some of the many musical settings available.
-You may find a little introductory or historical background: it is not a theological commentary or academic analysis.
+You may find a little introductory or historical background: no calim whatever is made that these musings can be taken as a theological commentary or academic analysis.